Dental Bridge Lansdale, PA

 Traditional Vs. Implant-Secured Bridges

 We recommend bridges supported by implants whenever possible.
 Dental implants provide many benefits for your oral health.
 Implant-secured bridges don’t need to be adjusted or replaced because the implant posts prevent your jawbone from deteriorating further.
 Therefore, the fit of your bridge doesn’t change.
 Implants also give you back almost 100% of your bite function.
-You don’t have to worry about choosing certain foods or your restoration falling out when you’re in public.
+You don’t have to worry about choosing certain foods or your restoration falling out in public.

 It takes longer to get an implant-supported bridge because placing the implant posts is a surgical procedure.
 You have to wait until everything is healed before getting your permanent restoration.
 They cost more, too.
 But you won’t incur more surprise costs in the future because you won’t need to get your restoration replaced or adjusted.
-Dental implants are considered the gold standard of tooth replacement options.
+Dental implants are the gold standard of tooth replacement options.

 Dental Bridge Treatment